-3. Number of platforms: One additional platform is required for every additional 30 feet of ramp.
+3. Number of platforms: Following the ADA ramp requirements, one additional platform is required for every additional 30 feet of ramp.
 Why?
 Because the platforms serve as resting areas, and the Americans with Disabilities Act determined that after 30 feet of continuous run, a resting area is needed.

 5. Clearance between handrails: The minimum clearance between the ramp handrails is 36″ so that a wheelchair can fit between the handrails with ease.

 6. Handrail length: The handrail must be at least 24″ longer than the total length of the ramp.
 For freestanding ramps, handrails should extend 12″ past the ramp on both the top and bottom of the ramp.
 It must also be continuous within the entire stretch of the ramp.

 7. Handrail perimeter: The handrail perimeter must be between 4″ and 6.25″ to be compliant.